Wingkelinks/hide_and_chic_MSP4/README.md

 + Sends information to the OrderLineItem model to instantiate a purchase

 **ProductReview**
-- Links a review to a registered user and product by foreign key
+- Links a review to a registered user and product by ForeignKey
 - Checks whether a user has previously reviewed the same product

+**Coupon**
+- Links to a generated order by Foreignkey
+- Applies an amount for discount - which is specified by an admin in the admin panel

 **Order**
 - Handles order information: